ranjodh-kaur/dillinger_Mobile/Question/Question Unit 6. Android Services and Threads.md

 ### **Q9.**

 Describe a situation where using a background thread (not the main UI thread) is essential.
-Explain how AsyncTask (or a modern alternative such as Kotlin Coroutines/ExecutorService) can be used to handle such tasks.
+Explain how AsyncTask  can be used to handle such tasks.

 ### **Q10.**